Trace-Based Java Testing: Deterministic Verification without Mocks

 To see detailed validation, run the test in your IDE.
 You can walk through each method and see what was expected versus what actually came back.

-The Strategic Advantages
+Strategic Advantages of Trace-Based Testing

-This approach delivers benefits that go beyond just "less code to write":
+This approach delivers benefits that go beyond just saving time:

-1. Zero-Code Means Zero Debt
+1. Zero Manual Code Means Zero Debt

 Your test coverage grows based on product usage, not test code.
 You can achieve high coverage without managing a massive repository of test scripts.
 When logic changes legitimately, you capture new behavior instead of rewriting code.